 Ask your employees if there are ever any parts of pick lists that cause confusion as they fulfill an order, and do what you can to remove any confusion that manifests.
 This alone can have major impacts on your ability to effectively do business.

 11. Add a Warehouse Execution System (WES) to the mix.

 Augmenting your warehouse management system (WMS) and or warehouse control system (WCS) by adding a WES can also drive improved order accuracy by helping you manage your pick operation.

 A WES will orchestrate your different zones to enable them to work more cohesively, reducing the peaks and valleys in productivity you likely experience each day and keep different zones working at equal levels.

 Depending on the size of your operation, you may find that automating or optimizing various other processes will have either a direct or indirect impact on your order accuracy rates.

-Technologies like sorters, AS/RS, AGVs and G2P solutions can help reduce fatigue and sharpen focus by reducing the amount of time that your employees spend walking from location to location to pick orders.
+Technologies like sorters, AS/RS, AMRs, and goods-to-person solutions (mentioned above) can help reduce fatigue and sharpen focus by reducing the amount of time that your employees spend walking from location to location to pick orders.
 Similarly, by optimizing your slotting strategy and inventory system, you can ensure that everything is exactly where it needs to be, which makes the process of picking much simpler.

 Improving the accuracy of your order fulfillment operation is one of the most crucial steps involved in bringing your business to the next level.
 By better meeting the needs of your customers, you’ll be able to retain existing business and expand responsibly, making your operation more successful and, ultimately, more profitable.